-Every \$1 invested in afterschool programs saves up to \$9 by reducing crime and welfare costs, improving kids' performance at school, and increasing kids' earning potential.
+Every \$1 invested in afterschool programs saves \$3 by reducing crime and welfare costs, improving student's performance at school, and increasing young people's earning potential.
 We need to invest in afterschool programs-at the federal and state level-to ensure that afterschool is available to all.

-Success in school and life requires a solid academic foundation, as well as skills such as the ability to work collaboratively, problem solve, make responsible decisions and communicate effectively.
+Reaching one's full potential in school and life requires a solid academic foundation, as well as skills such as the ability to work collaboratively, problem solve, make responsible decisions and communicate effectively.

-Kids who regularly participate in afterschool programs perform better academically.
+Students who regularly participate in afterschool programs perform better academically.
 They demonstrate gains in reading and math and improved school attendance, work habits and grades.
 They also are more likely to advance to the next grade and have higher graduation rates.